morgan3d/misc/jsvectorify/README.md

 integration.

-I developed this for working with JavaScript as a high-level scripting engine for games in WebGL or embedded in a binary engine, where low-level, numerically intense operations are performed in hand-written JavaScript or C++ that avoids allocation and these abstractions.
-You probably shouldn't write your particle system integrator using this library, but you could write the high-level scene graph logic in it.
+I developed this for working with JavaScript as a high-level scripting engine for games in WebGL or embedded in a binary engine, where low-level, numerically-intense operations are performed in hand-written JavaScript or C++ that avoids allocation and these abstractions.
+That is, you probably shouldn't write your particle system integrator using this library, but you should write the high-level scene graph logic with it.

-This library doesn't support matrix-vector product because there are many different ways to represent matrices and some domain knowledge is needed to handle something like matrix * rgb, versus straight indexing.
+This library doesn't support matrix-vector product because there are many different ways to represent matrices and some domain knowledge is needed to handle something like "matrix * rgb" as intended.

 Matrices themselves are not supported for the pointwise operators because doing so via recursive processing of arrays-of-arrays or similar would slow down the more critical vector case.

 Features